drolsen/Alex/README.md

 }
 ```

-### alex.ask(string, callback(answer), options)
+### ask(string, callback(answer), options)
-Allows alex a way to asking for more details, to then proceed on with further operations using users answer.
+Allows alex a way to asking for more details, to then proceed on with further operations using user's answer.

 | Prop | Type | Description |
 | --- | --- | --- |